Connor Joe Player Props: Pirates vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff ranks ninth in the league with a collective 9.3 strikeouts per nine innings.
+- The pitching staff for the Reds has a collective 9.2 K/9, the ninth-best in the league.

-- The Reds have a 5.36 team ERA that ranks 26th among all MLB pitching staffs.
+- The Reds' 5.27 team ERA ranks 26th among all league pitching staffs.

-- Ashcraft (2-0) takes the mound for the Reds in his fourth start of the season.
-He's put together a 1.42 ERA in 19 2/3 innings pitched, with 17 strikeouts.
+- Cessa (0-2 with a 13.50 ERA and three strikeouts in 12 2/3 innings pitched) gets the start for the Reds, his fourth of the season.

-- The right-hander last appeared in relief on Thursday, when he tossed 2/3 innings against the Pittsburgh Pirates while giving up hits.
+- His last time out was in relief on Friday when the right-hander threw 2/3 innings against the Pittsburgh Pirates while giving up hits.

+- The 30-year-old has an ERA of 13.50, with 2.3 strikeouts per nine innings, in three games this season.
+Opponents are batting .417 against him.

 © 2023 Data Skrive.
 All rights reserved.